Nicole Cihock & Tori Ferrante

 Things to Do in Salem on Halloween

-The city of Salem itself has curated a month-long festival with special events and happenings at history museums, magic shows, costume balls, psychic readings, haunted harbor cruises, ghost tours and more.
+The city of Salem itself has curated a month-long festival with special happenings at history museums, magic shows, costume balls, psychic readings, haunted harbor cruises, ghost tours and more.

 No matter what you choose, we’re confident you’ll have a wicked good time.

 Go inside what life was like in Salem in 1962 with life-sized sets and stories from the Witch Trials.